Diplomacy (Moreno Pino book): Reviews

 José Luis Siqueiros Prieto, a distinguished jurist, wrote the prologue to Diplomacy: Theoretical and Practical Aspects and he noted that:"It is somewhat surprising that given the large bibliography available on public international law, the collection of works on Diplomatic Law is rather limited.
 Leaving aside the already classic texts by Antokoletz, Cahier, Calvo, Nicolson, Pradier-Fodéré and Vidal y Saura, the most recent of them published more than two decades ago, no new work has been published in that discipline ... a work such as the one being discussed, was absent from the national bibliography.
 It is for this reason, truly satisfying that ... this book – which is not an essay or manual, but a true treatise on the subject – has been published.
 The author of the work is Ambassador Ismael Moreno Pino, who, in addition to [his] academic credentials, brings to the table a life devoted to Mexican diplomacy ...
 In this work, written with scientific rigor and the methodology of the academic, ambassador Moreno Pino analyzes the entire scope and nature of diplomatic relations, not only from a doctrinal perspective, but also with the brushstrokes of his own experiences in the interesting world of diplomatic missions abroad qualifying his teachings with interesting case studies such as that of the so-called Ten Tragic Days...
 In sum, this work is worthy of being read by all scholars of international and diplomatic law both in Mexico and abroad.
-It is a valuable addition to the limited bibliography of this important discipline." – José Luis Siqueiros Prieto, attorney-at-Law, founding partner of Hogan Lovells BSTL and former chair of the Inter-American Judicial Committee of the Organization of American States.Meanwhile, Isolda Sommerz, a diplomat, commented that:Modern diplomacy has been an indispensable instrument for promoting national interests and strengthening respect for the rights of nations.
+It is a valuable addition to the limited bibliography of this important discipline." – José Luis Siqueiros Prieto, attorney-at-Law, founding partner of Hogan Lovells BSTL and former chair of the Inter-American Judicial Committee of the Organization of American States.Meanwhile, Isolda Navarro Sommerz, a diplomat, commented that:Modern diplomacy has been an indispensable instrument for promoting national interests and strengthening respect for the rights of nations.
 The daily work of the current diplomat has made it possible to consolidate these advances and expand the opportunities and quality of life of all peoples through cooperation mechanisms, agreements and international treaties.
 In this way, the complex relationships between modern States in the pursuit of national interest and their international relations are exposed and analyzed by the author in a clear and precise way.
 This work is – for scholars of international relations, politicians, diplomats, or students – an extraordinary source of knowledge and training.
 The content and development of the topics that Ambassador Moreno Pino carries out reflects an exhaustive investigation of the origin, evolution and current state of diplomacy.
-On the one hand, it contains references to the most important thinkers and theorists; on the other hand, it includes detailed information about the content and operation of the most relevant international agreements, which define and regulate diplomatic activity today, which gives it great value as an obligatory reference work for consultation. – Isolda Sommerz writing in Mexican Foreign Policy Magazine.Finally, José de Jesús López Almejo, an international relations scholar, noted that "as someone who has practiced diplomacy throughout his life, Moreno Pino has the ability to study the subject, even at the level of heads of state and government" going on to note that Diplomacy stood out for "the richness of its prose and the precision and clarity of its content, which, without ceasing to be technical, specialized and conducive to the object of study, approaches diplomacy through a classic, historic, and legal perspective."
+On the one hand, it contains references to the most important thinkers and theorists; on the other hand, it includes detailed information about the content and operation of the most relevant international agreements, which define and regulate diplomatic activity today, which gives it great value as an obligatory reference work for consultation. – Isolda Navarro Sommerz writing in Mexican Foreign Policy Magazine.Finally, José de Jesús López Almejo, an international relations scholar, noted that "as someone who has practiced diplomacy throughout his life, Moreno Pino has the ability to study the subject, even at the level of heads of state and government" going on to note that Diplomacy stood out for "the richness of its prose and the precision and clarity of its content, which, without ceasing to be technical, specialized and conducive to the object of study, approaches diplomacy through a classic, historic, and legal perspective."